Appdynamics/apache-monitoring-extension/README.md

    Note 1: If you want to monitor more than one server, see [Monitoring multiple Apache servers](#Monitoring multiple Apache servers).

-   Note 2: From version 1.4.3, no need to pass full metric path the any delta stats.
+   Note 2: From version 1.4.3, no need to pass full metric path in any delta stats.
 You should only give metric path omiting the metricPrefix.
    ~~~
    ex:
    Invalid delta metric path: Custom Metrics|WebServer|Apache|Status|Activity|Total Accesses